Jason Pendant: Công An Hà Nội

 On 1 August 2024, Công An Hà Nội announced the signature of Pendant as a free agent, on a two-year contract deal.

 On 5 May 2025, He scored his first goal for Công An Hà Nội as well as his first goal in the V-League 1, in a 3–0 win against Quảng Nam.

 International career

 Pendant was born in France to a Martiniquais father and a Vietnamese mother, making him eligible for both national teams.
 He was a youth international player for France.

 In 2019, Pendant expressed an interest in representing the Vietnam national team after the VFF reached out to him about the possibility of playing for them in the future.

 In June 2025, Pendant received his first call up to the Vietnam national team for the 2027 Asian Cup qualifiers game against Malaysia.

 Personal life

 On 19 March 2025, Pendant obtained his Vietnamese nationality with the Vietnamese personal name Cao Pendant Quang Vinh, as surname Cao is from his mother Cao Ngọc Châu.

+On 9 June 2026, Pendant married his long-time girlfriend, Solange, in Danang.
+His wife is of French-Ghanaian descent.
+The couple already have two children.